 The Program Educational Objectives of the Mechanical Engineering Program at SDSU are to matriculate Bachelor of Science graduates who upon the years following graduation are committed to:

-2. Actively participating in on-going professional development opportunities (Professional Development).
+· Actively participating in continuous professional development (Professional Development).

-3. Conducting themselves responsibly, professionally, and ethically with a broad appreciation of the world and the role that engineering plays in society (Service and Citizenship).
+· Responsible, professional, and ethical conduct with a broad appreciation of the world and the role that engineering plays in society (Service and Citizenship).

 Program outcomes are statements that describe what students are expected to know and be able to do by the time of graduation.
 These relate to the skills, knowledge, and behaviors that students acquire in their matriculation through the program.
 We have a continuing assessment process in place in order to collect and interpret data to evaluate the achievement of program outcomes.
 The thirteen program outcomes for the SDSU Mechanical Engineering program are listed in the table below.

-- PO 12: The ability to apply principles of engineering, basic science, and mathematics (including multivariate calculus and differential equations) to model, analyze, design, and realize physical systems, components or processes.
+PO8: An ability to apply principles of engineering, basic science, and mathematics (including multivariate calculus and differential equations); to model, analyze, design, and realize physical systems, components or processes.

-- PO 13: The ability to work professionally in thermal or mechanical systems areas.
+PO9: An ability to work professionally in either thermal or mechanical systems areas.

 The undergraduate program in Mechanical Engineering is built upon a rigorous engineering science foundation that is, in turn, based upon a broad curriculum of natural sciences, mathematics, electives in General Education in humanities and social sciences, as well as professional electives in Mechanical Engineering.
 Although students are encouraged to concentrate their professional electives in a sub-field of interest in mechanical engineering (e.g., mechanics and materials, thermal sciences, or manufacturing) or bioengineering, there are no formal “tracks” within the sequence.
 For the academic year 2018-19, the Mechanical Engineering curriculum can be summarized in the following SDSU Major Academic Plan (MAP):